Midface Lift Naples, FL

 Twilight sedation is used most commonly.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick-acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.

 There is some amount of bruising after a facelift.
 This varies from individual to individual.
 Because the endoscopic facelift technique requires good visualization during the surgery, bleeding is kept to a minimum.
 As a result, bruising is minimized.

-Our facial plastic surgeons use fine, delicate sutures to close all incisions.
+Our board-certified facial plastic surgeons use fine, delicate sutures to close all incisions.
 The majority of these are dissolvable.
 The remaining sutures are removed about 7-9 days post-operatively.